-As set out in Table 1 above, the broad-scale habitats and Ocean quahog need to be maintained in favourable condition.
-Please see the Supplementary Advice on Conservation Objectives for more detail.
-Using evidence available about the site and information contained within the Advice on Operations for this site, we consider that the activities listed below are capable of significantly affecting the qualifying features of the site.
-These activities should be managed to prevent further deterioration to Ocean quahog by removing or reducing (where appropriate) their associated pressures:
+As set out in Tables 1 above, Ocean quahog aggregations (including sands and gravels as their supporting habitat) need to be recovered to favourable condition.
+Please see the Supplementary Advice on Conservation Objectives for more detail (hyperlink is provided in the box at the top of this document).

+Using evidence available about the site and information contained within the Advice on Operations for this site (hyperlink is provided in the box at the top of this document), we consider that the activities listed below are capable of significantly affecting the protected feature of the site.

-- Oil and gas operations; - Demersal trawling and dredging: Research surveys occur in the site but should more regular demersal trawling take place appropriate management measures may need to be put in place; and - Renewable energy: Associated activities have not yet occurred, but should development take place appropriate mitigation may need to be put in place.
+These activities should be managed to prevent further deterioration (and where feasible enable recovery) to the protected feature of the site by reducing or removing associated pressures:

+- Demersal trawling; Additional management is needed for demersal trawling within the site to prevent further deterioration of the feature from exposure to associated pressures like abrasion and removal of non-target species; and - Oil and gas operations.

-Management of the site should be informed by the sensitivity of protected features to pressures associated with human activities.
-The Advice on Operations provides an initial assessment of whether a proposed plan or project (or ongoing activity) may have an impact on a protected feature in the site.
+Management of the site should be informed by the sensitivity of protected feature to pressures associated with human activities.
+The Advice on Operations provides an initial assessment of whether a proposed plan or project (or ongoing activity) may have an impact on the protected feature of the site.
 The Advice on Operations identifies pressures associated with the most commonly occurring marine activities, and provides a detailed assessment of feature sensitivity to these pressures.
-A human activity is considered capable of affecting a feature where the feature is known to be sensitive to the activity associated pressures.
-The sensitivity assessments provided in the Advice on Operations workbook, and the guidance within, should be used at an early stage of a plan or project when considering potential impacts of an activity.
+A human activity is considered capable of affecting a feature where the feature is known to be sensitive to associated pressures.
+The sensitivity assessments provided in the Advice on Operations workbook and the guidance within should be used at an early stage of a plan or project when considering potential impacts of an activity.

 The simple presence of such human activities would not necessarily significantly affect the site were they to occur.
-Advice on Operations should be used in conjunction with the specific details of a proposed plan or project (e.g. indirect and/or additive impacts, activity duration, time of year, scale etc.) and the site-specific SACO to develop assessments of impacts to features within the site.
+Advice on Operations should be used in conjunction with the specific details of a proposed plan or project (e.g. indirect and/or additive impacts, activity duration, time of year, scale etc.) and the site-specific Supplementary Advice on Conservation

+Objectives (SACO) to develop an assessment of impacts to the protected features of the site.
 You may also find the information available in the Activities and Management tab of the site's Site Information Centre useful.